|How compiled||Based on third party data|

 Since 2001 the annual dataset includes:

-births occurring in the reference year that were registered by 25 February the following year
+births occurring in the reference year that were registered by 25 February the following year (parents are allowed 42 days to register a birth)

 The compilation of baby name statistics has been automated as much as possible to ensure accuracy and efficiency but maintain timely releases.
 Minimal automated editing is conducted on the names.
 Part of the automation process involves removing accents from names.
 Names are analysed without accents since they cannot be automatically processed within the software used.